What is the Employee Retention Credit?

 In general, qualified wages are wages and compensation paid by an eligible employer to its employees after March 12, 2020 and before November 1, 2021.
 Qualified wages include the eligible employer's qualified health plan expenses that are properly allocable to those wages.

 When is an employer considered to have a significant decline in gross receipts?

-A significant decline in gross receipts begins with the first quarter in which an employer’s gross receipts for a calendar quarter in 2020 are less than 50 percent of its gross receipts for the same calendar quarter in 2019, or for 2021 that are less than 80 percent of gross receipts for the same calendar quarter in 2019.
-Employers can also substitute 2020 for 2019 as the comparison year if the employer was not in existence as of the beginning of the same calendar quarter in calendar year 2019.
+Employers can substitute 2020 for 2019 as the comparison year if the employer was not in existence as of the beginning of the same calendar quarter in calendar year 2019.

-Leveraging our deep knowledge of the legislation and related guidance, combined with our technical experience, Weaver can help:
+Leveraging our knowledge of the legislation and related guidance, combined with our technical experience, our ERC team can:

 - Determine and document employer eligibility for the ERC

-- Evaluate applicable aggregation rules to determine significant decline in gross receipts and number of full-time employees
+- Evaluate applicable aggregation rules (for entities under common control) to determine significant decline in gross receipts and number of full-time employees

 - Properly identify and document impacted employees